 When you need a Pittsburgh bicycle accident attorney, call Shenderovich, Shenderovich & Fishman for help.
-Their knowledgeable and qualified team will work to secure the compensation you need for all of your accident-related expenses.
+Their knowledgeable and qualified team will work to secure the compensation you deserve for all of your accident-related injuries, lost wages and expenses.

 There were more than 1,100 bicycle accidents in Pennsylvania in 2017.

 Bicycle accidents happen too often, and we know that many of them are preventable.
-So many bicycle accidents happen at crosswalks or intersections where bicyclists should have the right-of-way.
-Unfortunately, many vehicle drivers do not pay attention to their surroundings.
-Many times, this is because they are simply in a hurry and careless about their surroundings.
+Many bicycle accidents happen at crosswalks or intersections where bicyclists have the right-of-way.
+Unfortunately, vehicle drivers often do not pay attention to bicycle riders and can cause serious injuries by driving negligently.
+Drunk drivers often cause accidents that result in devastating injuries for bicyclists.

-We also know that distracted drivers are a major source of concern.
-They can be just as deadly as drunk drivers because they are often busy staring at their phone screens instead of watching the roadway.
+Distracted drivers also are a major source of concern.
+They can be just as deadly as drunk drivers because they are busy staring at their mobile phones instead of watching the roadway.
+Data indicates that the proliferation of smartphones has resulted in a higher rate of distracted driving accidents throughout the country when compared to past years.

 Most bicycle accidents result in injuries.
 This is because cyclists are vulnerable.
 They have no protection from the force of an impact with a vehicle that weighs thousands of pounds.
 When a cyclist is hit, they can sustain severe injuries:

 Not only will these injuries require extensive medical treatment (possibly even long-term rehabilitation), but they can result in massive medical bills.
-Spinal cord and brain injuries can mean procedures that cost nearly $1 million.
+Those suffering from spinal cord or brain injuries may incur medical bills exceeding $1 million.

 We know that you have so much to deal with in the aftermath of an accident that causes injuries.
-The last thing you should have to worry about is how to pay for all of your incoming bills.
-We are not only talking about medical expenses and other accident-related expenses.
-If your injuries keep you from working, all of your regular household bills will begin to pile up as well.
+The last thing you should have to worry about is how to pay for all of your medical expenses and other accident-related expenses.
+If your injuries keep you from working, your regular household bills will begin to pile up as well.

 Bicyclists are the most vulnerable group on our roadways and streets in Pittsburgh, as approximately two bicycle riders are killed by motor vehicles on U.S. roads every single day.